shua5115/LSML/SPEC.md

 ### Quoted Strings

-Quoted strings start with a single quote `'` or double quote `"` (the "quote delimiter") and may contain any UTF-8 data and C-style escape sequences.
+Quoted strings start with a single quote `'` or double quote `"` (the "quote delimiter") and may contain any UTF-8 data, except a literal newline character.
-Quoted strings end once the quote delimiter or a `'\n'` is encountered.
+Quoted strings end once the quote delimiter or a `\n` is encountered.

 If a `'\n'` is reached *before* encountering the quote delimiter, then PARSE ERROR: string missing end quote.
 - The string is cut off before the `'\n'`.

-If there is any non-whitespace between the ending quote delimiter and the end delimiter, then PARSE ERROR: text after end quote.
+If there is any non-whitespace between the ending quote delimiter and the in-context end delimiter, then PARSE ERROR: text after end quote.
 - The text in between the ending quote delimiter and the end delimiter is not stored.
 - Example: `key = "value1" value2` value2 is not stored because it appears after the quoted string "value1" was closed.

+### Escaped Strings

+Escaped strings start with a backtick "\`" and may contain any UTF-8 data or C-style escape sequences.
+Escaped strings end once another backtick or a `\n` is encountered.

+If a `'\n'` is reached *before* encountering the backtick, then PARSE ERROR: string missing end quote.
+- The string is cut off before the `'\n'`.

+If there is any non-whitespace between the ending backtick and the in-context end delimiter, then PARSE ERROR: text after end quote.
+- The text in between the ending backtick and the end delimiter is not stored.
+- Example: "key = \`value1\` value2" value2 is not stored because it appears after the escaped string "value1" was closed.

 #### Escape Sequences

-Quoted strings may contain C-style escape sequences:
+Escaped strings may contain C-style escape sequences:
 - Characters: `'\a', '\b', '\f', '\n', '\r', '\t', '\\', '\'', '\"', '\?'`
 - Octal byte: `'\O', '\OO', '\OOO'`, where each digit 'O' is `0-7` inclusive
 - Hex byte: `'\xHH'`, where each digit 'H' is `0-9` inclusive, `A-F` inclusive, or `a-f` inclusive.
 - Unicode 2-byte codepoint: `\uHHHH`, where each digit 'H' is `0-9` inclusive, `A-F` inclusive, or `a-f` inclusive.
 - Unicode 4-byte codepoint: `\UHHHHHHHH`, where each digit 'H' is `0-9` inclusive, `A-F` inclusive, or `a-f` inclusive.

-Both Unicode codepoint escapes must contain a valid codepoint, such that the value in hex is within these ranges:
+Both Unicode codepoint escapes must contain a valid codepoint, such that the value in hex is within these (inclusive) ranges:
 - `'\u0000'` to `'\u007F'`
 - `'\u0080'` to `'\u07FF'`
 - `'\u0800'` to `'\uFFFF'`